tobiasfrck/MIDI-Soundboard/README.md

 ## Requirements
 - A midi device.
 Preferably an ICON i-Stage which was used with this program.
 - This also requires a configuration tool that I made which makes it easy to create different profiles to the buttons and assign sounds.
-This tool is currently not working because of some outdated framework which I don't know how to upgrade.
-You can make these files yourself but that is very annoying.
+The source code of this tool is currently not working because of some outdated framework which I don't know how to upgrade.
+You can make these files yourself by looking at the examples or you can trust my the executable of the configurator I provided in the same folder.